-This is Part II of a three-part series that will help you find a passion business that is tailor-made just for you.
+This is Part II of a two-part series that will help you find a passion business that is tailor-made just for you.

 In Part I, we discovered why we should live and work with passion, where our passions lie and what our rules are for the type of business we want to create.
 Now we’ll look at our values and purpose.
 And how together with our passions, we can create a life that we deserve.